 We believe care is relational, and the body witnessed as an archive, portal and guide.
 Through this belief, we hope to create meaningful work that is intuitive and grounded through touch and ritual.

-This is our offering to build relation-ships with one another, a call to root oneself in the medicine held in ancestral memory.
+a call to root oneself in the medicine held in ancestral memory.